highlight/highlight/docs-content/general/6_product-features/1_session-replay/session-search.md

 Currently, length and active length are not supported by time suffixes, but this functionality is coming soon.

 Use time suffixes, such as `s`, `m` and `h` to help filter out for length durations.
-For example, use `length>10m` to find all spans that were longer than 1 second.
+For example, use `length>10m` to find all sessions that were longer than 10 minutes.

 ## Demo